 To keep them from feeling annoying or pushy, make sure to use visually appealing graphics and pithy phrases.
 You can include your promo code offering in a pop-up, or just ask shoppers to subscribe to receive discounts via email.
 Create engaging and dynamic graphics with sites like Canva.
 Try out out Bounce Exchange to put together your pop-up.

 Sign up for out-of-stock notices.

-Even with an advanced inventory management system to alert you when items are running low, you may run out of hot-selling items if your warehouse or supplier can’t keep up with demand.
+Even with an ecommerce inventory system to alert you when items are running low, you may run out of hot-selling items if your warehouse or supplier can’t keep up with demand.
 Create an option for shoppers to sign up for alerts when popular items are restocked and sold on your site again.

 The buyers who sign up for this are highly motivated to purchase, and will likely shop from you for other items as well.
 They are telling you they want to buy at least one item from you.
 Use your email newsletters to show them what else you have and other similar items they may also like.
 When items do become available again, make sure the notification email to customers is bold, bright, and attention grabbing.

 Exclusive first look at new items, sales, and more.